Lesson: 5

 Summary

-When the narrator first met Runtu, he was just over ten.
+When the narrator first met Runtu, he was much more than ten.
 That year it was his family's turn to take charge of a big ancestral sacrifice.
 It was necessary to guard the sacrificial vessels.
 Runtu was told to look after the sacrificial vessels after the narrator’s father had given permission.
 He was overjoyed because long since he heard of Runtu and knew that he was about his own age.

-The narrator happens to meet Mrs. Yang who used to sit in the beancurd shop nearly all day long.
+The narrator happens to meet Mrs. Yang, who used to sit in the beancurd shop nearly all day long.
 Everybody used to call her Beancurd Beauty.
 Then Runtu comes to see the narrator.
 He has grown to twice his former size.
-He acts like the narrator is his master and has a higher ranking than him.
+He acts like the narrator is his master, showing a shift in their social status.

 The narrator and his mother realize Runtu is struggling against poverty.
 After his departure, his mother says that they should offer him all the things they are not going to take away, letting him choose for himself.
-That afternoon he picks out two long tables, four chairs, an incense burner and candlesticks, and one balance.
+That afternoon he picks out two long tables, a set of chairs, an incense burner, candlesticks, and one balance.
 He also asks for all the ashes from the stove.

 At the end of the story, the narrator along with his nephew and his mother leaves his old home.
 He realizes that all of the memories and even his old home are being left behind.